mkdunc/E-lens/README.md

 <ins> Lower level trak tools (SimpleSource_TRAK_base_tools.ipynb) </ins> <br />
 Defines all the base tools that will be used in the simulations: <br />
- - Current_conv (saves current convergence plot and returns final current for each simulation) <br />
+ - Current_conv: saves current convergence plot and returns final current for each simulation <br />
 Format: current_conv(‘path_to_file/file.TLS’) <br />
-- E_field_line (plots the electric field at defined slices, the z-slice value given needs to have been run through trak with ESCAN.
-Returns: the maximum electric field in that slice, The electric field list in that slice) <br />
+- E_field_line: plots the electric field at defined slices, the z-slice value given needs to have been run through trak with ESCAN.
+Returns: the maximum electric field in that slice, The electric field list in that slice <br />
-Format: E_field_line(‘path_to_file/file.TLS’, e-field z-slice location: a float, plots = True) <br />
+-- Format: E_field_line(‘path_to_file/file.TLS’, e-field z-slice location: a float, plots = True) <br />
-- cdensity (saves current density plot at z-slice and returns current density data, the z-slice given needs to have been run through trak with CDENS.) <br />
+- cdensity: saves current density plot at z-slice and returns current density data, the z-slice given needs to have been run through trak with CDENS. <br />